syncfusion-content/blazor-docs/blazor/listview/how-to/dynamic-templates-in-listview-based-on-device.md

 # Use dynamic templates in Blazor ListView based on device

-The Syncfusion&reg; Essential Blazor controls are desktop and mobile-friendly.
+The Syncfusion&reg; Essential&reg; Blazor controls are desktop and mobile-friendly.
 So, you can use Syncfusion&reg; controls in both modes.
 The control templates are not always fixed.
 Applications may need to load various templates depending upon the device.

 ## Integration